shivanshkutlehria/Cloud-quiz-system/cloud-quiz-system/CLOUDQUIZ_UG_REPORT.md

 The following problems were identified through analysis of existing systems:

-1. **Manual quiz creation is time-consuming** — A teacher creating a 20-question quiz manually may spend 2-3 hours.
+1. **Manual quiz creation is time-consuming** ï¿½ A teacher creating a 20-question quiz manually may spend 2-3 hours.
 AI generation reduces this to under 30 seconds.

-2. **No intelligent syllabus management** — Existing systems require teachers to manually type content.
+2. **No intelligent syllabus management** ï¿½ Existing systems require teachers to manually type content.
 There is no support for uploading images or documents of syllabi.

-3. **Weak exam integrity** — Most free LMS platforms have no proctoring.
+3. **Weak exam integrity** ï¿½ Most free LMS platforms have no proctoring.
 Commercial proctoring tools (ProctorU, Examity) cost $10-20 per exam per student.

-4. **No post-quiz AI assistance** — Students receive scores but no intelligent explanation of why their answers were wrong.
+4. **No post-quiz AI assistance** ï¿½ Students receive scores but no intelligent explanation of why their answers were wrong.

-5. **Fragmented tools** — Teachers use separate tools for syllabus management, quiz creation, and student communication.
+5. **Fragmented tools** ï¿½ Teachers use separate tools for syllabus management, quiz creation, and student communication.

 ## 1.4 Task Identification